 • Secured federal protection for white abalone and elkhorn and staghorn corals, the first-ever marine invertebrates protected by the Endangered Species Act.

 • Filed a groundbreaking petition to regulate carbon dioxide impacts on the ocean under the Clean Water Act.
 CO2 is making ocean water acidic, posing huge threats to marine species and the ocean web of life.
+We’re also petitioning Hawaii, Alaska and other states to address the local contributors to ocean acidification and warming.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|